Is it safe to eat my placenta?

 - Schuette SA, et al. Perspectives from patients and healthcare providers on the practice of maternal placentophagy.
 The Journal of Alternative and Complementary Medicine.
 2017;23:60.

-- Gryder LK, et al. Effects of human maternal placentophagy on maternal postpartum iron status: A randomized, double-blind, placebo-controlled pilot study.2017;62:68.
+- Gryder LK, et al. Effects of human maternal placentophagy on maternal postpartum iron status: A randomized, double-blind, placebo-controlled pilot study.
+Journal of Midwifery & Women's Health.
+2017;62:68.

 - Buser GL, et al. Notes from the field: Late-onset infant Group B streptococcus infection associated with maternal consumption of capsules containing dehydrated placenta — Oregon, 2016.
-Morbidity Mortality Weekly Report (MMWR).
+MMWR Morbidity Mortality Weekly Report.
 2017;66:677.